Exporting to Gmail

 This article applies to the Email builder in all BEE Pro plans.

-Level up your messages in Gmail
+Level up your emails in Gmail

-1. Gmail Add-on
+1. Gmail Connector

 - Connect your BEE account to your Gmail account before you start designing (from Brand Settings)

 - When you want to send a specific email to Gmail (from Export).

 And follow the steps to log in.
 Your credentials are not stored in BEE Pro.
 They are just used to connect your accounts.